Leebecky/Lixandria/README.md

 # Lixandria
- An OCR Driven Approah to Personal Book Catalogue Applications
+ An OCR Driven Approach to Personal Book Catalogue Applications